BPHS Shani Mahadasha

 Physical stress zone : bones, joints, cartilage - particularly the knees.

 Excellent for success in government sponsored or controlled medicine, law practice with medical specialty (e.g., malpractice).
 Good for military regime, long term martial law, service environments with strict rules, lawful management of scarce resources under duress.

 Helps one to succeed in import-export business (esp. buying or selling to government) and work in foreign lands, service work in temples as liaison to government, local official, or program manager.

-There is however an implication of chronic health problems (as always with Shani-6) and if Shukra is involved one may self medicate leading to managed addiction.
+There is however an implication of chronic health problems (as always with Shani-6) and if Zukra is involved one may self medicate leading to managed addiction.

 However Shani-scarcity may block severe addictions due to inadequate supply.

 Shani is the agent of "no-change", conformity, uniformity, non-movement, non-innovation, freeze-up, seize-up, stop.